mikaeltorni/t3-cloneathon-entry/README.md

 - Allow popups for localhost in your browser
 - Check Firebase authorized domains include localhost

-**Port 5173 already in use**
+**Port conflicts (5173 or 3000 already in use)**
-- Vite automatically tries the next available port (5174, 5175, etc.)
+- Frontend: Vite automatically tries the next available port (5174, 5175, etc.)
+- Backend: Change PORT in `.env` file to use a different port (e.g., 3001, 3002)
-- Or kill the process using the port: `npx kill-port 5173`
+- Or kill the process: `npx kill-port 5173` or `npx kill-port 3000`

 ### Getting Help